-Ridgway is a great state park located in the scenic San Juan Mountains.
-There are three sections to the park each with water access, either lake, river or both.
+There are three sections to the park each with water access, either lake, river, or both.
 The park is located on the scenic Highway 550, just north of downtown Ridgway.

-A variety of campgrounds are available.
-Most are good for RVs and offer electric hookup.
-There is one primitive, “walk-in” campground located in a forest hill-side.
-It’s very nice and unique for a state park.
-It costs $16 for walk-in and $20 for drive-up.
+A variety of campgrounds are available, many of which are good for RVs and offer electric hookups.
+There is one primitive, “walk-in” campground located in a forested hillside.
+Both Orvis and Ouray are close by, all within a 30-minute drive or less south of the park.

-Boating: Boat ramp closes November 1st.
-Water skiing, jet skiing and wakeboarding are popular during the summer.
-Sailboarding launch from Dallas Creek shoreline.
+Boating: Water skiing, jet skiing, and wakeboarding are popular during the summer.
+There is a sailboard launch from the Dallas Creek shoreline and the boat ramp closes November 1st.

-Cabins & Yurts: There’s 3 yurts for rent year round in the Dutch Charlie area.
+Cabins & Yurts: There are 3 yurts for rent, at a nightly fee, year-round in the Dutch Charlie area.
 The yurts can sleep up to six people and include heat, electricity, a microwave, and a fridge.
 There are water hydrants outside as well as flush and vault toilet restrooms outside.
 Additionally, showers are open in the summer.

-Equipment Rental: Available for loan at no charge are – fishing poles & tackle; infant, child & youth PFD’s; “family activity backpacks” come equipped with journals, binoculars, magnifiers, guidebooks and magnifying “bug” boxes, along with suggested activities and “fun facts”, available to loan at no charge.
+Equipment Rentals: There are fishing poles and tackle, PFDs, and “family activity backpacks”, equipped with journals, binoculars, magnifiers, guidebooks, and magnifying “bug” boxes, along with suggested activities and “fun facts”, available to loan at no charge.

-Fishing: There’s lots of great fishing at Ridgway.
-The Uncompahgre River, Ridgway Reservoir, as well as several ponds within the park are open year round.
-Artificial flies and lures only in the Uncompahgre River; Use of bait is permitted in the ponds.
+Fishing: There are plenty of great fishing areas in Ridgway including the reservoir, the Uncompahgre River, and several ponds within the park.
+Open year-round, articles flies and lures are only permitted on the Uncompahgre River while bait fishing is permitted in the ponds.

 Geocaching: There are 4 geocaching sites within the park.
 Use GPS to find these four hidden treasures.